 What is green infrastructure?

 Green infrastructure (GI) is a network of (semi-)natural areas which are protected and enhanced to deliver ecosystem services, while also benefiting biodiversity and society more widely.
 The European Commission highlights the strategic planning aspect of GI, which brings these areas together to form a physically or functionally connected network across rural and urban areas.
 Incorporating terrestrial and aquatic (freshwater and marine) features (i.e. blue and green), green infrastructure can be comprised of pure nature or be part of a hybrid approach combining grey and green infrastructure to achieve resilient solutions.
 Examples of the former include fish migration channels, high-value farmland, parks, forests, floodplains and water retention areas, while hybrid approaches are green bridges, roofs and façades.
-Such interventions can be deployed at a site scale (e.g. green facades or roofs on a building, green courtyards, sidewalks, streets) to city-wide implementation (parks, urban forests) to a landscape scale (e.g. green hubs and corridors)
+Such interventions can be deployed at different scales, such as at a site-scale (e.g. green facades or roofs on a building, green courtyards, sidewalks, streets), city-wide (parks, urban forests) or at a landscape scale (e.g. green hubs and corridors).

 Green infrastructure has strong overlaps to the concepts of nature-based solutions, natural water retention measures, ecosystem-based disaster risk reduction, and ecosystem-based approaches to climate adaptation and mitigation.
 While each concept has emerged out of different sectoral and policy needs and thus differs in its specifics, they shared the aim to utilise nature as a tool for addressing societal challenges in a cost-effective and sustainable way.
 The design of GI determines the scope of benefits it can provide, such as: climate change mitigation and adaptation, habitat connectivity for biodiversity, water and air quality regulation, improved human health and well-being, or flood protection.

-The following pages provide insights into these topics.
+The following pages provide deeper insights into a range of GI-related topics.

 Using nature to achieve multiple goals: An overview of concepts relating to green infrastructure